cornishcoder1/The-Green-Lorry/README.md

 ## User Stories

-The target audience for this project is young professionals in the Bristol area, who are looking for a furniture collection and delivery service.
+The target audience for this project is primarily young professionals in the Bristol area, who are looking for a furniture collection and delivery service.
+Value to the user and how the project meets their needs is demonstrated in the user story below:

 As a user I am:
 - A young professional living in the Bristol area, who has purchased second hand furniture through an online platform such as Gumtree or Facebook Marketplace.